BackEndByAlex/salaryscope-api/src/graphql/schema/README.md

 ## salaryRecord.graphql

-Types and operations for salary records — the main resource of the API.
+Types and operations for salary records, the main resource of the API.

 - `SalaryRecord` — all salary fields plus relations to job, company, and countries.
 Some fields are only present for certain data sources (noted inline in the schema).
 - `SalaryRecordPage` — paginated result wrapper